martinjrrr/Linux.dots/README.md

 `ls -t | head -1` to get the newest file in the directory

 `ls -t |tail -1` to get the oldest file in the directory

+Next up we are going to take a look at the make directory command

+`mkdir [OPTION] [DIRECTORY]` this is the commands syntax

+`mkdir /home/user/Documents/exampledir` to make a new directory called 'exampledir' in the Documents folder of our Linux system

+`sudo makedir` to make a directory in a folder that needs super user permissions

+`sudo chown -R user /home/user/Documents/exampledir/*` is what we'll use if we want to take ownership of the folder exampledir and all sub files and folders

+`sudo chown -R user:user /home/user/Documents/exampledir` if a folder and subfolders are owned by root

 _____________________________________________________________________________________